jreypo/jreypo.github.io/_posts/2017-04-09-migrating-from-macos-to-windows-10.md

 When I joined Microsoft it was clear to me that I will have to switch to Windows as my main OS.
 Besides of using Windows 7 on Bootcamp during a couple of weeks I have not used Windows at work since I left HP in 2012 and at home I have always used either Linux, OS X or another BSD operating system.

 The more logical path it would have been to get a new MBP and use it in my new job, I love OS X (or macOS like is called now), is a fantastic OS, there are some really great applications for Mac like Omnigraffle or Alfred and also Microsoft is doing great things these days around collaboration on the Mac platform so I will feel at home with my beloved BSD operating system and the Office suite.
-There was a problem in my reasoning, coming from a 2015 MacBook Pro Retina 15" the latest MacBook Pro didn't look like a worhy spend of my money and to be honest in mind that laptiop is everything but pro.
+There was a problem in my reasoning, coming from a 2015 MacBook Pro Retina 15" the latest MacBook Pro didn't look like a worhy spend of my money and to be honest in my mind that laptiop is everything but pro.
 With that in mind I decided to look at what Microsoft had to offer me.

 # The hardware